MasterPuffin/Pesto/readme.md

 `#Block(<blockname>)#Endblock`
 Defines where the content from the child block should go

+PHP variables declared inside a block can only be accesses inside this block.
+PHP variables declared outside a block can be accessed everywhere.

 `{{ <PHPVariable> }}`
 Echoes a PHP variable.
 Objects and arrays are supported.
 Variables are autoescaped.